 We will let your GP know that you are taking part in this study so that they are aware should you want to discuss the study with them.

-What will happen if I don't want to carry on with the study?
+What will happen if my child does not want to carry on with the study?

-You can withdraw from the study at any time without having to explain why.
+Your child can withdraw from the study at any time without having to explain why.

 What will happen when the study stops?